Mummanajagadeesh/Mummanajagadeesh/README.md

 An analog PID controller built using high-linearity op-amps (LT1007 / TL082) and RC networks, implemented entirely in continuous time and validated through LTspice.
 The design focuses on stable low-frequency integration, controlled differentiation without noise peaking, and diode-based output limiting for robust transient behavior.

-Two complete controller variants were implemented—one minimal, one extended with gain scaling and anti-windup.
+Two complete controller variants were implemented-one minimal, one extended with gain scaling and anti-windup.

 **Measured / designed characteristics**